FaridahDa/Problem_Solving/README.md

 ![img.png](img.png)
 https://www.codewars.com/users/Faridah_Islah

-The structure for the repo is below:
+The structure for the repo is below and the main language practised is Python:

 **Problem Solving Directory**